Anna of Brooklyn

 Anna of Brooklyn (Anna di Brooklyn) is a 1958 French-Italian comedy film directed by Vittorio De Sica and Carlo Lastricati and starring Gina Lollobrigida, De Sica and Amedeo Nazzari.

 It was shot at the Cinecittà Studios in Rome.
 The film's sets were designed by the art director Gastone Medin.
 It was distributed by Columbia Pictures in Britain and the United States and by Gloria Film in West Germany.

 Plot

-A rich young widowed Gina Lollobrigida as Anna, leaves New York and searches for a husband in the village in Italy she was born in.
+A rich young widowed Gina Lollobrigida as Anna, leaves New York and searches for a husband in the village in Italy where she was born.